-At the strategic level, the Level of Service (LOS) identifies the long-term goals and strategies of the organization.
+At the strategic level, the LOS identifies the long-term goals and strategies of the organization.
 An overall LOS guiding matrix was developed to document the goals and strategies of the WRC organization.
-The WRC Mission Statement and the annual Long Range Plan (LRP) rate process form additional elements of the LOS.
+The WRC Mission Statement and the annual LRP rate process form additional elements of the LOS.